tommyle/built-with-flutter/README.md

 If you know a company that is using Flutter please create a PR.

+In your PR provide the company name and a reference, that's it!

 Contributions must meet the following criteria:

 - [ ] The company is a startup or corporation and has more than 5 employees